alcomposer/plugdata_wiki_wip/UI-Overview.md

 The side panel allows the user to show 4 different tabs:
 **Console** shows error messages from PD, and also the output of `[print]` object **Documentation Browser** will display by default the documentation and example directory.
 A user can also change what file path is dispayed here.
-**Add automation parameters** a custom list of sliders that are linked to both a `[param]` canvas item of the same name, and when used as a plugin the DAW automation controller.
+**Automation parameters** a custom list of sliders that are linked to both a `[param]` canvas item of the same name, and when used as a plugin the DAW automation controller.
 **Search** Allows easy searching of all objects in the currently selected patch.
 Use this to find any text / object that is in the current patch.

-### Add automation parameters:
+### Automation parameters:

 ![add parameter panel](screenshots/add_parameter_panel.png)